Peter-L-SVK/pro_audio_config/README.md

 - Cargo

 ### GTK Development Libraries
-- gtk3-devel (or equivalent for your distribution)
+- gtk3-devel (or equivalent for your distribution, on debian+ubuntu based: libgtk-3-dev)

 ## Acknowledgments